IvanFromOdesa/web-simple-servlet-app/README.md

 Defaulft domain URL is ```http://localhost:8081/web-simple-servlet-app```

+List with user logins and passwords can be found at ```src/main/java/org.ivanservlets/user/UserDao.java```

 ### Build & deployment
 To build the web-app, run ```mvn package``` in terminal from project destination.